deda9/Cast/README.md

 # Cast

-You can use cast to easy cast object
+You can use cast to easy cast object, it auto cast `ObjectA` to `ObjectB`
 ```Swift
 let object: ObjectA = ....
 let castedObject: ObjectB = cast(object)